 More than half of the global population live in cities: cities are appealing.
 But they are also vulnerable.
 Earthquakes, floods, terror, epidemics: disasters can be a fact of life but preparing for them is something we can control.
 Because you can organise resilience with things like good water management.
 Look at the 100 Resilient Cities initiative.
 Or take Mexico City, Singapore and New Orleans, who are working on resilience, each in their own way, but with one common denominator: urban resilience.
 That resilience will be needed if cities are to cope with the problems facing them now and in the future.
-‘Resilience’, says Michael Berkowitz (the President of the global network of 100 Resilient Cities), ‘is not a choice or a necessity; it’s more a question of potential.’
+‘Resilience’, says Michael Berkowitz (former President of the global network of 100 Resilient Cities), ‘is not a choice or a necessity; it’s more a question of potential.’
 Berkowitz explains that cities see Deltares as a research institute rather than a commercial company: ‘Obviously, Deltares doesn’t work for nothing but the not-for-profit branding is incredibly powerful in our network of cities: the unbiased position of Deltares means that cities value and trust the organisation.’

 Deltares looks through five lenses at resilient cities

 Deltares is a global leader in the field of water, soil and infrastructure.
 That knowledge is crucial for urban design, planning and management.
 As a research institute, we are always on the lookout for new solutions and we develop software that is used worldwide.
 We measure, monitor, analyse and model urban issues in order to work with our urban partners on integrated solutions for resilient and liveable cities.
 Discussions often focus on ‘too much, too little, too dirty, too compartmentalised and not for everyone’.
 That is why we look through five lenses at resilient cities: flood risk management, drought, water quality, integrated design and inclusiveness.
 How do our knowledge, tools and methods contribute to resilient cities when you look through these lenses?
 We give five examples below.